Whooping Cough Treatment in Alexandria, and Ruther Glen VA

 Most teens and adults will easily recover from whooping cough with no complications.
 When complications arise, they are side effects of the uncontrollable coughing, such as abdominal hernias, bruised or cracked ribs, or broken blood vessels in the skin or eyes.

 Complications in infants, especially infants under 6 months old, can be much more severe and can include, pneumonia, seizures, slowed or stopped breathing, dehydration, and brain damage.
 Infants and toddlers are at much greater risk of complications and are more likely to require hospitalization.
 Complications in infants under 6 months can be life-threatening.
 The vaccine that you get as a child eventually becomes less effective.
 This allows for teens and adults to become more susceptible to becoming infected during an outbreak, which has become regular.
 Infants who have not been vaccinated or haven’t gotten the full course are at much greater risk of severe complications, which can be deadly.
 For more information, call us today or schedule an appointment online.
 We have convenient locations to serve you in Alexandria VA, and Ruther glen VA.
-We serve patients from Alexandria VA, Ruther Glen VA, Bagdad VA, Athens VA, Balty VA, and Doswell VA.
+We serve patients from Alexandria VA, Huntington VA, Arlington VA, Ruther Glen VA, Bagdad VA, Athens VA, Doswell VA, and surrounding areas.

 Additional Services You May Need